-PanARMENIAN.Net - In a conversation with PanARMENIAN.net, Österlund – the CEO of Biohax International – discusses the reason 5000-6000 people chose to implant a biochip under their skin, why others have fears, how “owning your data should be a basic human right”, and whether the practise is possible in Armenia at all.
+PanARMENIAN.Net - In a conversation with PanARMENIAN.net, Österlund – the CEO of Biohax International – discusses the reason 5000-6000 people chose to implant a biochip under their skin, why others have fears, how “owning your data should be a basic human right”, and whether the practice is possible in Armenia at all.

 Österlund says concerns about the practice such as questions about their safety are common everywhere.
 Among the reasons are fears about what is going on with the body, but there are other obvious reasons too.